 What is the cost of the tour and any extras?

 The price you pay will pretty much determine the quality of equipment and level of service.
 Tours cost anywhere from $500 to over $1000.
-An average tour would be around $650, for knowledgeable guides with a good level of English, plentiful food and equipment of a good standard.
+An average tour would be around $650 (2023 update, prices are now around $750), for knowledgeable guides with a good level of English, plentiful food and equipment of a good standard.

 You can hire a porter to carry your sleeping bag, mattress and all of the clothes you don’t need in your day bags.
 They have a weight limit and we found we could share one porter between us.
 The extra cost is usually around $150 so remember to budget for that.
-It’s also good to tip the porters and the guides at the end of the tour and your operator will usually have a list of suggested amounts.
+It’s also good to tip the porters and the guides at the end of the tour for all their hard work, your operator will usually have a list of suggested amounts.

 How and what time will you get back to Cusco?